 Or you can guess and buy foundation that looks about right take it home to see if it matches than go spend more money to get closer to your match.

-Another option is to find someone who does makeovers for Transgendered people in your area or where you can travel to and have them do it for you.
+Another option is to find someone who does crossdressing makeovers for Transgendered people in your area.
+Some crossdressers find one where you can travel to and have them do it for you.
 If you go this route you will learn the WHY which, I will be covering next anyway.

-WHY do you need beard cover and what is it?
+WHY = beard cover is necessary and what is it?

-WHY do you need to do your makeup differently than a woman?
+WHY =crossdressers need to do their makeup differently than a woman?

 So now you have your makeup, wig, pads, and dress all put together you will need some shoes and I recommend ballet flats which are popular now.
 Take your men’s shoe size and go up two sizes so if you wear a 10 in men’s you should be pretty much a 12 in women’s.
 You can buy them online and I would advise cheap ones to start with elastic if possible until you can have your foot measured by a professional.
 A shoe stretcher is also a good investment.

-Heels are where we all go and you have two options which are buy 3 1/2 inch stiletto’s and practice walking at home until you are good at it or, start with 1 1/2 inch and work your way up.
+Crossdressing 101 in high heels are where we all go and you have two options.
+Buy 3 1/2 inch stiletto’s and practice walking at home until you are good at it or, start with 1 1/2 inch and work your way up.
 The 1 1/2 inch heels will not be a waste because you will probably use them for shopping later on.
 Most women do not go shopping in 3 1/2 inch heels in the mall.

 Finally we have earrings, bracelets, necklaces and pins accessory jewelry.
 You can play with this but large jewelry makes the area you wear it on look smaller which is good.
 Less is more though when it comes to quantity with one ring on either hand not one ring per finger.
 Watch women that you come in contact with and see what they do.
 A couple of thin bracelets worn together is fine but if you wear a watch no bracelet on that wrist.